Ci3l/ToDoApp/README.md

 # ToDoApp

-A simple and intuitive To-Do application designed to help you manage your tasks efficiently.
-Built with Java, this app allows users to create, edit, and delete tasks with ease.
+**ToDoApp** is a task management application I developed to validate and apply the Java programming skills I learned through self-study.
+This app provides a simple and intuitive interface for managing tasks effectively.
+With ToDoApp, users can easily create, edit, and delete tasks, benefiting from a clean and user-friendly design that makes task management straightforward and efficient.

 ## Features